UC-Berkeley-Extension/global/README.md

 Files that control this build process can be found in the `/.the-build` directory in project root.

-Running the artifact process will automatically deploy to the `deploy` multisite environment on Pantheon.
-Once your changes have been tested there, you can merge them to the `dev` server using the Pantheon dashboard.
+Running the artifact process will automatically deploy to the `master` branch on Pantheon.

 When deployments are pushed to `deploy`, `dev`, and `test` -- but not `live` -- configuration changes are imported automatically and the Drupal database update script is run.